ApoorvSaxena/lozad.js/README.md

 $ bower install lozad
 ```

-Then with a module bundler like rollup or webpack, use as you would anything else:
+and to import it, you can use it as follows:

 ```javascript
 // using ES6 modules